muimui9/london-NO2-pollution/README.md

 3. Trains three classifiers: K-means (unsupervised), Random Forest (classical supervised), and CNN (deep supervised) on identical patch data and compares them with 5-fold cross-validation, hyperparameter ablation and multi-seed variance estimates.
 4. Applies all three models to the full London scene and produces error maps showing where each model fails geographically.
 5. Extends the pipeline to a three-window natural experiment (2019 / 2020 / 2025), tests model generalisation across periods and runs a spatial-block permutation test on whether pixels inside the pre-2023 ULEZ boundary were significantly more likely to be downgraded over the six-year window.
-6. Tracks the environmental cost of the whole run with `codecarbon` and a phase-level tracker, comparing the satellite-ML footprint to an equivalent field-survey baseline.
+6. Tracks the environmental cost of the whole run and a phase-level tracker, comparing the satellite-ML footprint to an equivalent field-survey baseline.

 ![Confusion_matrices](Figures/Confusion_matrices.png)